voucherifyio/voucherify-twilio/README.md

 - Send voucher code in SMS message (`/voucher-code/:recipient/send`)
 - Handler for inbound messages - send voucher code in SMS to specific phone number, as a result service will call back you (`/voucher-code/verify`)
-- Call to customer after sucesfully redeemed voucher and bring a few options to choose (`/consultancy-call`)
+- Call to customer after successfully redeemed voucher and bring a few options to choose (`/consultancy-call`)
 - Redirect call to consultant (redirect to some configurable phone number) (`/consultancy-call`)